youneskouisaz-dot/EGN321-Module2/readme.md

 ### Supported Conversions

-The unit module includes functions such as:
+The unit module includes functions for:

 - inches to feet
 - feet to inches